hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `name` - (Required) The capability to enable - Possible values are `EnableTable`, `EnableCassandra`, and `EnableGremlin`.

 **NOTE:** The `prefix` and `failover_priority` fields of a location cannot be changed for the location with a failover priority of `0`.

-`virtual_network_rule` Configures the virtual network subnets allowed to access this Cosmos DB account and supports the following:

-* `id` - (Required) The ID of the virtual network subnet.

 ## Attributes Reference